macimax/WIKI_STEPMANIA/Noteskins.md

  * Change the Rotation table so that it does not rotate its sprite at all

 ## Metrics
-Much like themes, there is also a Metrics.ini file, which is used to define certain settings and parameters.
+Much like themes, there is also a metrics.ini file, which is used to define certain settings and parameters.

 # Notes
 Noteskins can either be _flat_ (all notes are the same color), or _[quantized](https://en.wikipedia.org/wiki/Quantization_(music))_ (all arrows are coloured by their note values, i.e. 4th, 8th, 16th, etc.).